 Mercury can have an even greater effect on babies who are exposed to high levels in the womb and through breast milk.
 Too much mercury can cause problems with the development of the brain and nervous system leading to issues with speech, coordination, attention, memory, and learning.

 Although not the only ones, you especially want to avoid these fish below that are particularly high in mercury.

 - Bigeye tuna

 - Tilefish from the Gulf of Mexico

 If you want to eat fish during pregnancy, do it in limited quantities, and choose fish that has naturally lower mercury levels whenever possible.
-Good lower-mecury options are salmon, crayfish, tilapia and trout.
+Good lower-mecury options are salmon, crayfish, tilapia, oysters and trout.

 In fact, salmon is actually good to eat while breastfeeding and is a great source of protein and DHA, a type of omega-3 fatty acid that helps support your baby’s nervous system.